axwaizee7/JavaLab/README.md

 ---

-24. Write a program to show method overriding by defining a class Figure with method area(), constructor and a sub class Rectangle with another method area() for finding area of a rectangle.
+24. a.
+Write a program to show method overriding by defining a class Figure with method area(), constructor and a sub class Rectangle with another method area() for finding area of a rectangle.
 Override the method area() in Figure class. _(April 2)_

 ---